Written By: Chloe Wilson BSc (Hons) Physiotherapy

 Back of shoulder pain from a labrum tear is more commonly from a SLAP tear whereas a Bankart lesion typically causes front shoulder pain.

-Another possible cause of pain behind the shoulder is adhesive capsulitis, more commonly known as a frozen shoulder.
+Another common cause of pain behind the shoulder is adhesive capsulitis, aka frozen shoulder, particularly in middle aged people.

 With adhesive capsulitis, there is inflammation, thickening and tightening of the shoulder joint capsule.

-The cause is often unknown but may be linked to shoulder injuries, surgery or certain medical conditions.
+The cause of a frozen shoulder is often unknown but may be linked to shoulder injuries, surgery or certain medical conditions.

 Adhesive capsulitis is most common between the ages of 40-70 and is more prevalent in females.

-The common symptoms of a frozen shoulder are
+The most common symptoms of a frozen shoulder are

 A frozen shoulder typically goes through three phases.
 In phase one, the pain gradually gets worse and worse but with little restriction of movement.
 In phase two, the pain reduces but the shoulder becomes increasingly stiff.
 In phase three, the shoulder gradually thaws out until you regain full pain-free range of motion.